In 2008, FireWise moved from being primarily an educational entity to actually achieving results on the ground.

 Bill has lived in the mountains of the Western US and Canada for most of the last 35 years, and currently resides in Pagosa Springs.
 He is an avid outdoorsman who has always been concerned with healthy wildlands.
 Machinery repair and ski area management have been a large part of his work history.
 Besides his outdoor pursuits, he is a musician and martial arts (Aikido) instructor.

-Amanda received her A.G.S. in Forestry, Wildlife, and Natural Resources.
+Amanda holds an A.G.S. in Forestry, Wildlife, and Natural Resources.
 She also holds several certifications including Environmental Education, Project Wild, and Project Learning Tree.
-She is completing a B.S. in Environmental Science with a concentration in Natural Resource Management and Conservation.
+She is completing a B.S. in Environmental Science with a concentration in Natural Resources and Conservation.

 Charlie Landsman, La Plata County Chapter Coordinator Charlie grew up outside of Seattle and moved to Colorado in 2010 to attend Colorado College where he graduated with a B.A. in Environmental Policy.
 While he has always been interested in environmental issues, his passion for wildfire-specific issues developed when he saw the devastating impact the Waldo Canyon fire had on the Colorado Springs community.
 Since then, he focused much of his studies on comparing wildfire policies of the United States and Australia, specifically looking at how residents can act in a safe way during a fire and adequately prepare their homes to increase a structure’s likelihood of survival.

 In his free time, Charlie enjoys mountain biking and camping in the summer and backcountry skiing in the winter.
 He is excited to be a part of the Durango community and to explore a new region of the state.